Madhya Pradesh High Court

 reliance on a judgment passed by the Apex Court in the cases of Kapil

-of Chemicals & Fertilizers, Govt. of India vs. Cipla Ltd.
+of Chemicals & Fertilizers, Govt. of India vs. Cipla Ltd., reported in

 (2003)7 SCC 1, Bharat Petroleum Corpn.
 Ltd. Vs. Maddula Ratnavalli